PSY2104 Psychological Skills C

 Students should read the USQ policies: Definitions, Assessment and Student Academic Misconduct to avoid actions which might contravene University policies and practices.
 These policies can be found at http://policy.usq.edu.au.

-Access to email, discussion groups and the internet is a departmental requirement.
 Students are expected to open their university provided email account and check it regularly for personal communication.
-Information sent this way will be regarded as being receivable.
+In accordance with the Electronic Communication with Students Policy and Procedure (http://policy.usq.edu.au/documents.php?id=13306PL) information sent to the student's USQ email account will be regarded as being received.

 APA style is the referencing system required in this course.
 Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing